-Top CEOs tell CEO president: You're wrong on Paris
+Top CEOs tell the CEO president: You're wrong on Paris

 "Am departing presidential councils.
 Climate change is real.
 Leaving Paris is not good for America or the world," he said on Twitter.

-Marc Benioff, the chief executive at Salesforce (CRM, Tech30), also voiced his disappointment.
+Marc Benioff, the chief executive at Salesforc, (CRM, Tech30) also voiced his disappointment.

 Microsoft (MSFT, Tech30) president Brad Smith echoed those sentiments.